 - The lifestyle and behavior-change approach has been shown to be more effective than just delivering a diet or exercise plan with no focus on the intentions behind the actions.
 It’s even encouraged to write down daily goals to stay motivated, which increases the likelihood of continuing.

 - No food groups are eliminated unlike other current popular diet trends like the ketogenic diet.
-This makes the diet easier to follow and more sustainable for life.
+This makes sticking to the diet easier as it’s more sustainable for life.
 It also ensures the intake of all three essential macronutrients – carbohydrates, protein and fat.

 - There is an emphasis on adding healthy habits, which can be more positive and welcoming for some people as opposed to diets which only focus on restriction.